 Patents, trade marks, copyright, registered designs and the various flavours of unregistered design rights can all be assigned, and so can applications for them.
 But at the fringes of the intellectual property world are some similar-looking rights that may need special treatment:

-- Confidential information is generally considered not to be a form of property, so in practice it is transferred not by an assignment but by delivering the information in whatever form it is kept (by oral disclosure, if it is not recorded in permanent form) and undertaking to the recipient that you will not use it yourself, or tell anyone else about it.
+- Confidential information is generally considered not to be a form of property, so in practice, it is transferred not by an assignment but by delivering the information in whatever form it is kept.

 - Unregistered trade marks are protected by the common-law action for passing off, but that does not make them property.
 The property protected by passing off is actually business goodwill, and that can be transferred by executing an assignment.

-- Domain names are frequently lumped together with intellectual property these days, and given that they are often based on the same words as trade marks there is sense in this.
+- Domain names are closely related with other forms of intellectual property and given that they are often based on the same words as trade marks there is a sense in this.
 But a domain name is not a piece of intellectual property: it exists as a result of the contract you have with the registrar, not under any statute.
 You can submit a transfer request in the required form to the registrar, which has the same effect as an assignment.

 What is the process for transferring intellectual property rights?

-These days, it is common to use electronic signatures, and provided the parties to a document agree to sign electronically, and e-sign the document intending to be bound by it, this is usually enough.
-However, while the law is coming to accept electronic execution of documents, it is not yet settled so care needs to be taken.
+It is common to use electronic signatures, and provided the parties to a document agree to sign electronically, and e-sign the document intending to be bound by it, this is usually enough.
+While the law is coming to accept electronic execution of documents, it is not yet settled so care needs to be taken.
 And if the assignment is by deed (which is common where foreign rights, especially copyright, are included) it is more likely that “wet-ink” signature will be needed.

-If you would like help drafting an intellectual property transfer agreement our team of IP solicitors can help.
+If you would like help drafting an intellectual property transfer agreement our team of intellectual property solicitors can help.
 A well drafted intellectual property transfer agreement is relatively inexpensive and can reduce the likelihood of disputes with the buyer.

 What problems might arise?